tldr-pages/tldr/pages/linux/btrfs-inspect-internal.md

 `sudo btrfs inspect-internal dump-super {{path/to/partition}}`

-- Print superblock's and all its copies' information:
+- Print superblock's and all of its copies' information:

 `sudo btrfs inspect-internal dump-super --all {{path/to/partition}}`